-Whilst we are there, we will be using singing and drama to build relationships with the young people and from there to start conversations that matter to the young people.
+Whilst preparing for the trip to Sierra Leone, I also agreed to go to Dagoretti in Nairobi, Kenya.
+When we are in Nairobi, we will be using singing and drama to build relationships with the young people and from there to start conversations that matter to the young people.
 For example, conversations on identity, self-worth, resilience, choice, hope, decision making, friends, consent, self-control, shame and blame culture, confidence, bravery, courage and anger.

 Hear Their Roar believe strongly that performing arts is the perfect medium to renew identity, to create effective change and to restore hope, and that it should be accessible to all.
 This then links into the transformation process which is a necessity for emotional health and trauma healing.
 This is something that I wholeheartedly believe in, as being a musician has got me through times when I have really struggled with my own mental health.
 If we can use music and drama to help these kids feel more self worth, and as though their lives can change for the better, then hopefully that seed will stay with them throughout their lives.
 When we do the drama workshops, we will be acting out situations that the street kids struggle to figure out an answer for, and hopefully that will give them an idea of what they can do to help themselves when those situations arise.
 It could be as simple as how to stop another person stealing their shoes while they sleep, or how to be strong without using violence in a difficult situation.
 These kids struggle to come up with ways to change their lives, as they are so dehydrated that they simply don't have the mental stamina to think in the same way that we do.